kt3k/remarker/README.md

 - `remarkConfig` is the config object which is passed to remark.create(options).
 Default is an empty object.
   - See [the remark source code](https://github.com/gnab/remark/blob/develop/src/remark/models/slideshow.js#L41-L48) for what option is available.
 - `remarkPath` is the path to remark.js.
 This replaces the original remark.js with specified one.
+- `livereload` is the flag to toggle livereloading feature.
+Default is true.
+- `livereloadPort` is the port number for livereloading websocket connection.
+Default is 35729.

 ## CLI Usage